beatrixcendana/BrightWaste-App/README.md

 - Having a hard time to find the promo related to specific restaurant
 - Getting many email spams when subscribing to the specific coupon website

+## Tools we used
+Github, VSCode, Notion, Google Slides, Figma

+##Technologies (API and Frontend) and how it is integrated

+##Challenges that we faced

+##What we enjoyed and learned

 Check out our [Devpost]() here -->